 Two Graduating Seniors Receive Fulbright Teaching Assistantships for 2012-2013

-Rory Jones will teach in Germany and Lauren Raddell will teach in Austria
+Rory Jones taught in Germany, Lauren Raddell in Austria

 Two graduating seniors have been awarded Fulbright English Teaching Assistantships for the 2012-13 academic year.